weareopensource/Node/README.md

 ## Presentation

 This project is a stack Node that can be ran as a standalone backend.
-Or in a fullstack with another of our repo of your choice (ex: [Angular](https://github.com/weareopensource/Angular)).
+Or in a fullstack with another of our repo of your choice (ex: [Angular](https://github.com/weareopensource/Angular), [Swift](https://github.com/weareopensource/Swift)).

-You can have more informations about us in our [global repo](https://github.com/weareopensource/weareopensource.github.io):
+You can have more informations about us in our [global repo](https://github.com/weareopensource/weareopensource.github.io) and here :

 * our mindset and what we would like to create in our [introduction](https://weareopensource.me/introduction/) (in construction)
 * how to create a fullstack from our repo in our [global wiki](https://github.com/weareopensource/weareopensource.github.io/wiki) (in construciton).